 - Identify a potential retirement date.
 Some members choose to retire after a birthday to gain a higher age factor or by April 1 to qualify for that year’s cost-of-living adjustment.

-- Contact a retirement services representative to obtain a benefit estimate, or use the Online Benefit Estimator to calculate your own estimate.
+- Contact Member Services staff to obtain a benefit estimate, or use the Benefit Estimator to calculate your own estimate.

 - Increase your years of retirement service by purchasing service credit.
 You may be eligible to pay with personal check, payroll deduction, retirement account rollover and/or salary advance.